The Trinity Beast – LRS Report Management Guide

 8. Response Examples

-Every LRS JSON response includes status, monthly_usage, monthly_limit, usage_pct, tier, and — when usage is elevated — usage_warning.
-These fields mirror the graduated warning system used by the LPO price API.
+Every LRS JSON response uses the standard 12-field UME envelope (tagged [LRS]).
+Report data is nested inside the data field.
+The data payload includes monthly_usage, monthly_limit, usage_pct, tier, and — when usage is elevated — usage_warning.

 8.1 Usage Detail — Success Response (Normal)